Category

 There are many reasons why companies choose to become MNCs.
 One reason is to access new markets.
 By expanding into other countries, MNCs can reach a wider customer base and grow their sales.
 Another reason is to reduce costs.
 MNCs can often produce goods and services more cheaply in other countries, where labor and other costs are lower.

-History Of MNC
+History of MNC full form

 Download